"My physiotherapists are amazing and super helpful"

 - K Pigeau

-Kristy Lerch, the clinic's owner, is a registered Yukon physiotherapist and member of the Canadian Physiotherapy Association.
+Kristy Lerch is a registered Yukon physiotherapist and member of the Canadian Physiotherapy Association.
 She completed her Science and Physiotherapy Degrees with distinction at the University of Alberta.
-She can treat a variety of Orthopedic and Sports conditions in adults as well as pediatric clients.
+She can treat a variety of Orthopedic and Sports conditions in adults as well as children.

 Kristy has published clinical work in the Orthopedic Division Review.
 She has taught physiotherapy at the University of Alberta, mentored local Yukon physiotherapists, and has been a clinical educator at the University of British Columbia.